WakiMak/trentent.github.io-forked/_posts/2015-11-27-appv5-when-application-compatibility-toolkit-doesnt-work.md

   <tr>
     <td style="text-align: center;">
-      I see SUCCESS&#8230;
+      I see SUCCESS...
     </td>
   </tr>
 </table>

-Procmon.exe is reporting that it IS reading that HTM file correctly. Â So why isn&#8217;t it being displayed?
+Procmon.exe is reporting that it IS reading that HTM file correctly. Â So why isn't it being displayed?

-I ran across a similar issue on another application and what I found was that the embedded component appears to be running \*outside\* the bubble. Â Since the shim targets applications (in this case prowin32.exe) all reads from prowin32.exe are being redirected by other processes are not. Â I suspect (though I have no proof), in this case, that somehow the IE component is breaking outside the bubble and so it&#8217;s NOT getting redirected.
+I ran across a similar issue on another application and what I found was that the embedded component appears to be running \*outside\* the bubble. Â Since the shim targets applications (in this case prowin32.exe) all reads from prowin32.exe are being redirected by other processes are not. Â I suspect (though I have no proof), in this case, that somehow the IE component is breaking outside the bubble and so it's NOT getting redirected.

 Can we force all programs to get redirected to the proper path? Â Yes, we can.

-Using symbolic links we can force any access to the directory to be redirected to the AppV package path. Â AppV will then see this is a path within the &#8216;bubble&#8217; and redirect \*again\* to your local profile where the AppV5 writes will take place.
+Using symbolic links we can force any access to the directory to be redirected to the AppV package path. Â AppV will then see this is a path within the 'bubble' and redirect \*again\* to your local profile where the AppV5 writes will take place.

 I removed the shim and then executed: